 Recovery Mode

-Recovery Mode activates when Total Collateral Ratio (TCR) of a specific collateral falls below a set level.
+Recovery Mode activates when Total Collateral Ratio (TCR)arrow-up-right of a specific collateral falls below a set level.
 A TCR above the set level is considered healthy/normal.

 TCR Formula: